isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://cicadatree.org.sg/" rel="noopener noreferrer nofollow" target="_blank">Cicada Tree Eco-Place</a></strong> i
+<p><strong><a href="https://cicadatree.org.sg/" rel="noopener noreferrer nofollow" target="_blank">Cicada Tree Eco-Place</a></strong> is
-a non-government organisation that promotes Singapore's natural and cultural heritage through environmental education.
-It reaches out to people of all age groups who want to know more about nature and wildlife.&nbsp;Chat with our volunteers and learn more about our upcoming activities.
-You may also want to try out our online quiz to test how much you know about Singapore's forests and some of the current issues, and how individuals can also play a part in conserving nature.</p>
-<p>Join us for storytelling on 25 and 26 May, 1pm and 3pm.</p>
+an environmental education non-government organisation that promotes the conservation of local biodiversity, nature and culture.
+In conjunction with FoB 2025, Cicada Tree Eco-Place is publishing a children's book titled "Top 10 Weirdest Critters of Singapore’s Rainforest."
+The book is an environmental education resource of the "Protect Our Last Wilderness" conservation campaign by Cicada Tree Eco-Place.</p>
 </td>
 </tr>
 <tr>